fieldtrip/website/workshop/natmeg/beamforming.md

 {% include image src="/assets/img/workshop/natmeg/beamforming/natmeg_beam2.png" width="650" %}

-_Figure: A source plot of the beta response ratio between the left- and right-hand conditions._
+_Figure: Source plot of the beta response ratio between the left- and right-hand conditions._

 {% include markup/info %}
 Try to explain the location of the red and blue blobs.